 This routine of effectively cleaning and caring for your dentures will become second nature to you very quickly.

 If you do have any issues or difficulties in adapting to your new dentures, do not try to adjust them yourself as this could damage your mouth.
 Always return your dentures to a qualified clinical dental technician for repair or adjustment.

 Here at the Smile Centre we can advise you on the best type of treatment for you.
-To book a free no-obligation consultation, call us now.
+To book a consultation, call us now.
 Alternatively, you can enquire online and we will call you back.